sergio-onita/Gimnasio-Popeye/README.md

 # Gimnasio-Popeye
-This is a fitness center software developed for my Software Engineering Course.
+This is a fitness center software demo developed for my Software Engineering Course.
 The project was developed using Netbeans IDE v12.5.

 Before running the program, main class has to be setted up.